Digestive Symptoms in Pets Require Special Attention

-Be ready to contact your veterinarian without delay if you observe any of the following:
+Be prepared to contact your veterinarian promptly if you notice any of the following signs:

-• Vomiting or diarrhea that happens several times within a few hours
+• Your pet vomits or has diarrhea multiple times within a few hours

-• Stool or vomit that contains blood, or is black and sticky
+• Stool or vomit contains blood, or appears black and sticky

-• Marked lethargy: your pet avoids movement, play, or food
+• Your pet shows extreme fatigue, avoiding movement, play, or food

-• Obvious signs of dehydration: dry mouth, dull eyes, skin that returns slowly when pinched
+• Signs of dehydration: dry mouth, dull eyes, skin that takes time to return to normal when pinched

 • Persistent fever, visible weakness, or any collapse

-Even a single episode of blood or collapse means a trip to the vet.
+Even a single occurrence of blood or collapse warrants a trip to the vet.

 • Eating garbage, spoiled food, or household objects

-• Intestinal parasites picked up outdoors or from other animals
+• Intestinal parasites picked up from outside or from other animals

 • Accidental poisoning (chewing on toxic plants, chocolate, cleaning agents)

-• Underlying disease: pancreatitis, kidney or liver problems, inflammatory bowel disease
+• Underlying diseases: pancreatitis, kidney or liver problems, inflammatory bowel disease

-• Emotional stress from a change in environment or routine
+• Emotional stress due to changes in environment or routine

-If your adult pet is otherwise healthy and has only mild, brief symptoms:
+If your adult pet is otherwise healthy but showing mild, brief symptoms:

-• Remove all food for 6–12 hours, but allow access to clean water (unless vomiting continues—then consult your vet)
+• Remove all food for 6 to 12 hours, but allow access to clean water (unless vomiting continues—then consult your vet)

-• When reintroducing food, offer tiny amounts of plain, boiled chicken or sweet potato—skip treats and rich foods
+• When reintroducing food, offer small amounts of plain, boiled chicken or sweet potato—avoid treats and heavy foods

-• Observe carefully: if they improve, you can very gradually return to their usual diet
+• Observe carefully: if they improve, you can gradually return to their regular diet

-• Stop all home care and call your vet if there’s no clear improvement after 24 hours, or if any serious signs develop
+• Stop home care and call the vet if there’s no improvement after 24 hours or if serious signs develop

 • Repeated vomiting or severe diarrhea that doesn’t stop

-• Blood, unusual objects, or odd colors in stool or vomit
+• Blood, unusual objects, or strange colors in stool or vomit

 • Refusal of water, inability to keep fluids down